 gather from is dense to the point of suffocation, so our cutting benefits the surrounding forest.
 The trees we choose are far below the forest canopy getting very little sunlight

-and are doomed to slow growth and an early death.
+and are doomed to slow growth and a short lifespan.
 We rarely use trees larger than 6 inches in diameter and we only cut what we can use.
 We find that the small brush piles left

 behind offer shelter and protection for small woodland critters, as well as a place to escape the harsh winters.
 The surrounding trees are now free to grow wider and healthier.